cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p2/index.md

 isBlogpost: true
 ---

-This blog post continue series which is a guide through the available on the market code analyzers and theirs possibilities.
+This blog post continues the series which is a guide through the available on the market code analyzers and their possibilities.
 I'm trying to help you answer the question: **"Which analyzer package should I use and how to configure it to avoid problems related to async/await.?"**.
 In [the previous episode](http://localhost:1313/post/async-analyzers-p1/) I presented the first seven most common code smells related to asynchronous programming.
 Today, I present the next seven traps from this area.
-Lucky you, they can be easily avoided with appropriate analyzer - for every issue, I provide entries for `.editorconfig` that configure analyzers that can detect it.
+Lucky you, they can be easily avoided with an appropriate analyzer - for every issue, I provide entries for `.editorconfig` that configure analyzers that can detect it.
+Links to NuGet packages as well as a complete list of analyzers' rules can be found in the previous article.

 ## Async Code Smells

 ### 8. Synchronous waits

-`async/await` keyword are viral which means if you want to await asynchronous expression and you are in non-asyc method then you are forced to rewrite the whole call chain to asynchronous.
+`async/await` keyword are viral which means if you want to await asynchronous expression and you are in the non-asyc method then you are forced to rewrite the whole call chain to asynchronous.
 The easier solution seems to be calling `Wait` or `Result` on the returned task but it's just asking for the troubles.
-This solution will cost you two thread for that execution or even result in a deadlock.
+This solution will cost you two threads for that execution or even result in a deadlock.
 This problem is more widely described in [
 ASP.NET Core Diagnostic Scenarios - Asynchronous Programming](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md#avoid-using-taskresult-and-taskwait).
 I highly recommend reading this article - you will find there even more asynchronous code smells.

 ❌ Wrong